mvarrone/git-utils/README.md

 This script requires user to input a commit message and a branch name.
 Afterward, if everything goes OK, all changes should be automatically pushed.

+#### Notes

+The script prompts for a commit message as a mandatory step and also prompts for a branch name which is a non-mandatory step: In case there is no input for it, Python will assume the value for the **branch_name_by_default** variable, defined in **, as the branch name to be used.
+Default value: master

+### Exceptions handled

 Code is capable of handling exceptions such as:

-- KeyboardInterrupt: Stops script execution on Ctrl+C.
+- KeyboardInterrupt: raised on pressing Ctrl+C
 - subprocess.CalledProcessError: Deals with problems encountered during `subprocess.check_call()` execution.
-Related to problems that might occur when executing `git` commands.
+Related to problems that might occur when executing `git` commands

-### Notes

-- The script prompts for a commit message as a mandatory step.
-- It also prompts for a branch name which is a non-mandatory step: In case there is no input for it, Python will assume **branch_name_by_default** variable value, defined in code, as the branch name to be used.
-Default value: master

 ### Execution interruptions